Greta Van Susteren: Early life

-Van Susteren was born in Appleton, Wisconsin.
+Greta Conway Van Susteren was born in Appleton, Wisconsin.
 Her father, Urban Van Susteren, was of Dutch descent.
 Her mother, born Margery Conway, was a homemaker of Irish descent.
-Van Susteren's father was a longtime friend of future U.S. Senator Joseph McCarthy.
-McCarthy was best man at Greta's parents' wedding.
-Urban Van Susteren, an elected judge, served as a campaign strategist for McCarthy, although Urban later broke with him.
+Van Susteren's father was a longtime friend of future U.S. Senator Joseph McCarthy, who was best man at Greta's parents' wedding.
+Urban Van Susteren, an elected judge, served as a campaign strategist for McCarthy but later broke with McCarthy.

 Van Susteren's sister, Lise, is a forensic psychiatrist in Bethesda, Maryland.
 In 2006, Lise was a candidate for the Democratic nomination for United States Senate.
 Her brother, Dirk Van Susteren, was a journalist and long-time editor of the Vermont Sunday magazine, jointly published, until folding in 2008, by the Rutland Herald and the Barre Montpelier Times Argus.

 Van Susteren graduated from Xavier High School in Appleton in 1972 and the University of Wisconsin–Madison in 1976, where she studied geography and economics.
 She later earned a J.D. from Georgetown University Law Center in 1979 and prior to the start of her television work returned to Georgetown Law as an adjunct faculty member in addition to her full-time legal career.
 She was awarded an honorary doctor of laws degree from Stetson Law School.